 What does APR mean?

-The annual percentage rate - or APR - is the cost of borrowing money over the course of a year.
-The percentage figure allows people to compare the cost they’ll face when taking out a loan or credit card.
+The annual percentage rate - or APR - is the total cost of borrowing money over the course of a year.
+It includes the cost of the interest rate as well as any fees that are automatically added to the loan, for example, arrangement fees.
+Knowing what the APR is can help you compare the costs of taking out a personal loan or credit card.

 Loans, interest and APR: how they work together

 If you take out a loan, you’ll need to pay interest on it.
 The interest charged depends on:

 - how long you want to borrow the money for